duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 Better: Exerise: Students can try out some of the questions of the Moral Machine on this interactive [website](https://ici.radio-canada.ca/info/2019/voitures-autonomes-dilemme-tramway/index-en.html)

 - Explain that the Moral Machine focuses on nine different themes
 - Note about the correlation between results of the Moral Machine and culture and economics

 See also: Students may read this [article](https://www.technologyreview.com/2018/10/24/139313/a-global-ethics-study-aims-to-help-ai-solve-the-self-driving-trolley-problem/) to learn more about the experiment and findings.

 Note: While this is presented in a very game-like way, it is very interesting to take into consideration moral concepts that we think about in extreme situations.

-#### Security, on time, backups, as these systems become relied upon
+#### Security/Systems Utilized in Society

+Better: Exercise: Students can brainstorm other ways that AI/autonomous systems/algorithms are used in systems used in society.

 - Explain that there are many systems in society that utilize autonomous systems that are important to society

 - Explain open source and close sourced code
      - Should important systems/algorithms be close or open sourced?

 - Explain an interesting question: how much trust do we put into these autonomous systems?

-People can easily use these systems in ways that are beyond what developers anticipate.
+- People can easily use these systems in ways that are beyond what developers anticipate.

 #### An example: Use of Biometric Data in Society
-- Give examples of systems have begun using biometric data
+- Give examples of systems have begun using biometric data to replace passwords, as a form of authetication/verification
-      -
-- Explain what
+     - FaceID, fingerprints, tracking down crime suspects, access to government buildings, facial recognition in public spaces, access to important services such as healthcare

-- Explain why biometric data is good to use:
+- Explain advantages of biometric data in society:
-     - relatively difficult to create false data
+     - relatively difficult to fake
-     - unique to each person
+     - features unique to each person
+     - difficult to change immediately
+     - safer than passwords
+     - convenient

-- Disadvantages
+- Disadvantages:
+     - dangerous to keep a compressed version in technology
+     - biometric data readings systems are not yet perfect
+     - can be faked with the help of advanced tech (3D printers, cameras, etc)

+- Importance of double or multiple verification methods: usually combination of password, biometric data, or physical hardware key.

+See also: [Article](https://www.cnet.com/news/police-use-of-facial-recognition-gets-reined-in-by-uk-court/) about Police Use of Facial Recognition

 #### An example: Autonomous Systems Used in Social Credit System Development in China